Skip to main content

 Cancer cells take up a larger amount of glucose.
 Here injected radioactive glucose (18F-fluorodeoxyglucose; FDG) binds to the tumour, and the patient is scanned.
 The images are computer-processed and combined with CT images, giving us a CT image with bright-coloured tumours.

-Treatment of ampullary cancer
+Treatment of Ampullary Cancer

 The treatment depends upon the stage of the disease and the level of jaundice.
 For localised disease, surgery is the best treatment.
 While advanced disease (unresectable and metastatic) is treated with systemic therapy (chemotherapy, targeted therapy and immunotherapy).
 Jaundice is treated with ERCP.